Lewis Grizzard: Biography

-Grizzard was born in Fort Benning, Georgia.
+Grizzard was born at Fort Benning, Georgia.
 His father, Lewis Grizzard, Sr., was a soldier in the United States Army who served in both World War II and the Korean War, and was a sole survivor of a Chinese attack that wiped out his platoon.
 Lewis Sr. left his wife Christine, a school teacher, when Lewis Jr. was young, and mother and son moved in with Christine's parents in Moreland, Georgia, where Lewis spent the rest of his childhood.
 Grizzard recounted his often frustrating relationship with his father in My Daddy Was a Pistol and I'm a Son of a Gun, and blamed his father's difficulties in civilian life on what at the time was called "battle fatigue" and is now called post-traumatic stress disorder, saying, "Daddy came home from his second war" (the Korean War) "a complete mess, the Army did nothing to help him, and he died young."
 He began his writing early, publishing stories of his Little League team in the nearby Newnan Times-Herald, Newnan, Georgia.

 Grizzard attended the University of Georgia in Athens, where he was a member of the Sigma Pi fraternity and Gridiron Secret Society.
 During his time in Athens, he became an avid Georgia Bulldogs fan.
-He studied journalism, but he shunned the school newspaper in favor of the independent Athens Daily News.
-Before graduating with a bachelor's degree in journalism, Grizzard moved on to Atlanta, joining the Atlanta Journal, and becoming the youngest-ever executive sports editor of the Journal at the age of 23.
-The executive editor of the Journal, Jim Minter, said that had Grizzard stayed there, he would be remembered today as one of the great newspaper editors of the 20th century.
-His time there included the Marshall University football team tragedy and the Journal's coverage of Hank Aaron's 715th home run.
+He studied journalism, but he shunned the school newspaper in favor of writing for the Athens Daily News.
+Before graduating with a bachelor's degree in journalism, Grizzard moved to Atlanta, joining the Atlanta Journal, and becoming the youngest-ever executive sports editor of the Journal at the age of 23.
+The executive editor of the Journal, Jim Minter, said that he was one of the “brightest minds” in American journalism, and had Grizzard stayed there, he would be remembered today as one of the great newspaper editors of the 20th century.
+His time there included writing about the Marshall University football team tragedy and the Journal's coverage of Hank Aaron's 715th home run.